vivekanand-vr/code_blocks/README.md

 # CODE BLOCKS - React UI Library

-A modern, customizable React UI component library.
-This library provides reusable UI components organized by categories with the source code that you can use them directly in your projects and focus more on the logic.
+A modern, customizable React UI component library providing reusable UI components organized by categories.
+View and use the source code directly in your projects to focus more on business logic.

 ## Quick Start